Mark Gill

 Gill co-wrote and directed England Is Mine, a biopic based on the early life of Morrissey.
 It premiered at the closing gala of the Edinburgh Film Festival on 2 July 2017, and went into wide release in the UK in August 2017.

-Gill's second feature, Ravens, a darkly surreal love story based on the life of Masahisa Fukase and his wife Yoko, will be released in 2025.
+Gill's second feature, Ravens, a darkly surreal love story based on the life of Masahisa Fukase and his wife Yoko, was released in 2024.
 Ravens premiered at the Austin Film Festival in October 2024.
 Ravens stars Golden Globe winning (Shōgun) actor Tadanobu Asano.
 Ravens premiered at the 2024 Austin Film Festival and won the Marquee Film Audience Award.